Select an option below for more information

 and operational planning processes and day to day business practices.

-The City's Agenda Briefing Forums, Ordinary Council and Audit and Risk Meetings are open to the media and the public.
-Council invites all members of the community to attend any Council or Committee meeting and learn firsthand how Council functions.
+The City's Public Agenda Briefing Forums, Ordinary Council and Audit and Risk Committee Meetings are open to the media and the public.
+The City invites all members of the community to attend any Council or Committee meeting and learn firsthand how

-Provision is made during these meetings for question time from the gallery.
-This provides members of the public with the opportunity to ask the Council questions on matters of special interest related to the operations of either Council or the particular Standing Committee attended.
+Provision is made during these meetings for question time.
+This provides members of the public with the opportunity to ask the Council questions on matters of special interest related to the operations of Council.

 Members of the public have an opportunity to talk to items presented to the Council, either through a question during public question time or via a deputation (see below).